carl-bialik/tennis_Research_Notes/README.md

 57. Does time per point decrease as careers go on (and guys shorten points to reduce stress on their bodies)

 58. controlling for everything else, once past first round of tourney is it better to have had a bye or not? [not sure how to control for everything else, because top eight seeds usually are ones with byes.
-Maybe compare how No. 9-16 seeds to at IW and Miami vs. at other Masters?]
+Maybe compare how No. 9-16 seeds do at IW and Miami vs. at other Masters?]

 59. what's more predictive of success at majors, other tourneys on that surface; or other majors, regardless of surface; or most recent results